David X. Cohen: Futurama

 Cohen co-developed Futurama, along with The Simpsons creator Matt Groening.
-Cohen served as head writer, executive producer, showrunner, and voice director of the series.
+Cohen served as head writer, executive producer, co-showrunner, and voice director of the series.
 He was also the voice director of the Futurama video game.
 After spending a few years researching science fiction, Groening got together with Cohen in 1997 and developed Futurama, an animated series about life in the year 3000.
 By the time they pitched the series to Fox in April 1998, Groening and Cohen had composed many characters and storylines; Groening claimed they had "gone overboard" in their discussions.
 Groening described trying to get the show on the air as "by far the worst experience of [his] grown-up life".
 The show premiered on March 28, 1999.

 After four years on the air, the series was canceled by Fox.
-In a situation similar to the animated Family Guy, however, strong DVD sales and very stable ratings on Comedy Central brought Futurama back to life.
+In a situation similar to the animated Family Guy, however, strong DVD sales and very stable ratings on Adult Swim brought Futurama back to life.
 When Comedy Central began negotiating for the rights to air Futurama reruns, Fox suggested that there was a possibility of also creating new episodes.
 When Comedy Central committed to sixteen new episodes, it was decided that four straight-to-DVD films—Bender's Big Score (2007), The Beast with a Billion Backs (2008), Bender's Game (2008) and Into the Wild Green Yonder (2009)—would be produced.
 Since no new Futurama projects were in production, the movie Into the Wild Green Yonder was designed to stand as the Futurama series finale.
 However, Groening had expressed a desire to continue the Futurama franchise in some form, including as a theatrical film.
 In an interview with CNN, Groening said that "we have a great relationship with Comedy Central and we would love to do more episodes for them, but I don't know...
 We're having discussions and there is some enthusiasm but I can't tell if it's just me."